Dallin Sly

 How long does it take to complete a cybersecurity bootcamp?

-The program takes 7-month part-time or 3,5-month full-time and runs through 15 or 13 sprints with an optional Career Acceleration sprint for CompTIA Security+ certification prep.
+TripleTen’s program takes 7 months part-time (15-20 hours a week of study) or 3.5 months full-time (40 hours a week).
 Exact timelines depend on your pace, so check with an advisor for specifics.

 What is TripleTen’s job placement rate?

-What career paths and salary prospects can I expect after completing the Cybersecurity Bootcamp?
+What career paths and salary can I expect after completing the Cybersecurity bootcamp?

 Entry-level roles include SOC Analyst, Security Analyst, Junior Risk Analyst, Junior Security Engineer, and Information Security Analyst.
 From there, you can specialize — penetration testing, cloud security, threat intelligence, compliance — across industries like healthcare, finance, government, and tech.

-What are the responsibilities in the field of cybersecurity?
+What are the key responsibilities of a cybersecurity specialist?

-From a high level, your work in cybersecurity directly contributes to protecting sensitive information and maintaining the integrity of digital systems.
-Under that umbrella are specialized jobs focused on the same, broader goal but approaching it from different avenues.
-While a security analyst monitors and tests networks for security breaches, and investigates incidents and makes security enhancement recommendations, a security consultant advises organizations on best security practices, performs risk assessments and develops security policies, and helps implement tailored security solutions.
+Your work in cybersecurity directly contributes to protecting sensitive information and maintaining the integrity of digital systems.
+The field of cybersecurity consists of various specialized jobs focused on this goal but approaching it from different avenues.
+For example, a security analyst monitors and tests networks for security breaches, investigates incidents and makes security enhancement recommendations.
+Meanwhile, a security consultant advises organizations on best security practices, performs risk assessments, develops security policies, and helps implement tailored security solutions.

 Does cybersecurity require coding?